MegapolisPlayer/MuffleSpeech/README.md

                      ...and you recieve a muffled output.

 That's the simple version.
-However, you can always input the _HELP command.
+However, you can always get help with the _HELP command.

 # Contents
 This project includes all the source code.
 For the releases, check the releases tab.
 Development releases are usually only for Linux.